Alice Fraser: Video games

 Fraser appeared in voiceover in the 2020 game Watch Dogs: Legion, as co-host with Andy Zaltzman of fictional radio station The Bug, in the style of her work with Zaltzman on The Bugle.

 Book

-Her first book, A Passion for Passion: A Delirious Love Letter to Romance, was published in 2025.
+Her first book, A Passion for Passion: A Delirious Love Letter to Romance, was published in 2025 by Unbound (publisher).
+The audiobook version was released in late 2025.

+Media

+In 2025, Fraser made international news after a proposed US book tour had to be cancelled over her fears that her work doing political satire and having made jokes about Donald Trump could lead to detention at the border.

 Personal life

 Fraser's paternal grandfather was a naturalised Briton, born Adolf Friedenberg, later changing his name to Andrew Peter Fraser.
 Her father is a Jewish-turned-Buddhist professor of law named Michael Fraser.
 She has two children.